 From May to October the boat ramp and Tour Boat Zone are open to private boat users before 7.45am, from 12.15pm to 2.15pm and after 5.15pm.

 Paddle craft are permitted in the Tour Boat Zone from 6.30am to 6.30pm.

-Notify rangers before launching your boat.
+Please notify rangers before launching your boat or paddle craft.

 When you are entering the Kimberley or Pilbara regions, you are entering crocodile country.
 Two species of crocodile occur in Western Australia: the estuarine (or saltwater) crocodile and the freshwater crocodile.
 The estuarine crocodile is the largest living reptile and is considered to be a dangerous predator.
 Freshwater crocodiles are smaller and not as aggressive.
 Freshwater crocodiles inhabit Danggu Geikie Gorge.
 Saltwater crocodiles have not been known to occur in the area but this may change.
 Be CROCWISE in Western Australia's north and download our Crocodile safety and myth-busting factsheet and Crocodile brochure.
 For more information on Be CROCWISE see www.nt.gov.au/becrocwise

 Danggu Geikie Gorge is located 20km from the Fitzroy Crossing township, 280km from Derby and 390km from Broome.
 The road accessing the park is sealed bitumen and a four-wheel-drive vehicle is not required.